basitmajeed/spotifyUIclone/readme.md

 # Spotify UI Clone

 Welcome to the Spotify UI Clone repository!
 This project is a front-end clone of the popular music streaming service, Spotify.
-Built using modern web technologies, this clone aims to replicate the look and feel of Spotify's user interface, providing a hands-on experience in building complex, responsive, and visually appealing web applications.
+Built using modern web technologies, this clone aims to replicate the look and feel of Spotify's user interface, providing a hands-on experience in building complex and visually appealing web applications.
+To see it live, [click here](https://basitmajeed.github.io/spotifyUIclone/)

 ## Features
 - Responsive Design: The UI is designed to be fully responsive, ensuring a seamless experience across various devices and screen sizes.